-So, I’ll admit this lasagne is a bit of a labour of love.
-There’s quite a bit of prep that needs doing before you can assemble the lasagne but it is totally worth it.
+So, I'll admit this lasagne is a bit of a labour of love.
+There's quite a bit of prep that needs doing before you can assemble the lasagne but it is totally worth it.
+But if you're looking for a quick and easy option then check out this one pot vegetarian lasagne instead!

 I obviously decided to make this on a weeknight which I only regretted a tiny bit and had fully gotten over by the time I'd taken my first bite of cheesey pasta laden goodness.